sinlab-semester-2012/purplehaze/README.md

 Processing sketch to run (the one with the same name as the folder) and additional useful source files.

-DynBezierCurveActivity
+BezierWall
 ----------------

 Setup and run:
-- Run DynBezierCurveActivity.pde
+- Run BezierWall.pde
-- The Bézier curve will appear and move.
+- Point the camera to a blank (uniform) floor, and press the space bar once.
-- Point the camera to a blank (uniform) wall or floor, and press the space bar once.
+- The Bézier wall will appear and move.
 - Step in front of the camera and interact with the curve.

 Keyboard controls: